zfhassaan/payfast/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/zfhassaan/Payfast.svg?style=flat-square)](https://packagist.org/packages/zfhassaan/payfast)

 <h4> Disclaimer </h4>
 This is unofficial Payfast API Payment Gateway.
-Payfast is not responsible for anything that happens on your website / Application.
 This repository  is only created to help developers in streamlining the integration process.
 You can Review the Official Payment Gateway <a href="https://gopayfast.com/docs/#preface" >here.</a>

 This Package only covers direct checkout and hosted checkout process.
 There's no Subscription option enabled yet it'll be added in the next build.